A Spectral Algorithm with Additive Clustering for the Recovery of Overlapping Communities in Networks: The stochastic blockmodel with overlaps (SBMO)

 The stochastic block model (SBM) with $n$ nodes and $K$ communities depends on some mapping $k:\{1,\ldots,n\} \rightarrow \{1,\ldots,K\}$ that associates nodes to communities and on some symmetric community connectivity matrix $B\in [0,1]^{K\times K}$.
 In this model, two nodes $i$ and $j$ are connected with probability

 Introducing a membership matrix $Z\in \{0,1\}^{n\times K}$ such that $Z_{i,k}=\ind_{\{k(i)=k\}}$, the expected adjacency matrix can be written

 The stochastic blockmodel with overlap (SBMO) is a slight extension of this model, in which $Z$ is only assumed to be in $\{0,1\}^{n\times K}$ and $Z_i\ne 0$ for all $i$.
 Compared to the SBM, the rows of the membership matrix $Z$ are no longer constrained to have only one non-zero entry.
 Since these $n$ rows give the communities of the respective $n$ nodes of the graph, this means that each node can now belong to several communities.
+Note that the SBMO yields implicit constraints on $B$ and $Z$, that should satisfy for all $i,j \in \{1,\dots,n\}$ that $Z_i BZ_j^T$ is smaller than 1.